M4kar0vAl/hakaton-backend/chat-docs.md

     ```
 - **403**
   - ```
     "errors": ["Action not allowed.
-You cannot write to a chat that does not have brand with business subscription!"]
+You cannot write to room of type [{current_room.type}] if you are not a participant of it!"]
     ```

 #### `edit_message`